Did you know that your iPhone can save your life?

 During Hurricane Katrina, so many people were injured, unconscious and separated from their families that emergency workers came up with the idea of putting an iCE – In Case Of Emergency – Contact in their cell phones.
 Now, when a patient who is unconscious or unable to speak comes into the emergency room, hospitals worldwide check their smartphone for an iCE contact, to help them locate their next of kin.

 Everyone in your family should have an iCE contact in his or her smartphone.
 In fact, they should have two just in case the first contact is unavailable.
 If you have our book Get Your Stuff Together you should already have at least one iCE contact.
-But in case you don’t, grab your iPhone and let’s get started.
+But in case you don’t, grab your iPhone 4, iPhone 5, 5S or any other kind of iPhone you have and let’s get started.

 And by the way, if you need instructions for your Samsung Galaxy instead, click here.